Ferry: Seferihisar-Samos

 Visa Requirements

 Citizens of countries within the Schengen Area and certain other countries with visa-waiver agreements with the European Union can enter Greece for short stays without a visa.
-Otherwise, upon entry to Samos, a valid passport (not older than ten years and with more than three months remaining) with a Schengen or gate visa validity must be available.
+Otherwise, upon entry to Samos, a valid passport (not older than ten years and with more than three months remaining validity) with a Schengen or gate visa must be available.

 Under the new visa rules, Turkish citizens can now obtain a simplified, short-term visa specifically for visiting certain Greek islands, including Samos, Chios and Lesbos.
 This “visa express” program allows stays of up to 7 days, streamlining the process compared to a standard Schengen visa.
 Key requirements include advance submission of an application (often through authorised travel agencies or online platforms), providing necessary documents like a valid passport and proof of accommodation, and paying a visa fee.
 It’s important to note that this visa is valid only for the designated Greek islands and cannot be used for travel to other Schengen countries and that having a TRNC entry stamp in a passport can cause denial of the visa.